Master the Art Of Subway Tile

 Using a 1/4 x 1/4-in. notched trowel, spread only as much mastic as you can cover with tile in about 15 minutes—usually about 10 sq. ft.
 If you leave the adhesive uncovered too long, it will dry on the surface and become less effective.
 Hold the trowel at a steep angle to make the mastic ridges as high as possible.

 We used premixed water-based tile mastic and spread it with a 1/4 x 1/4-in. notched trowel.
-When you purchase your tile, ask the salesperson what size trowel to use.
-Larger tiles require larger notches.
+Remember, larger tiles require larger notches.
 Also, if you’re installing tile in a wet area, use thin-set adhesive instead.
+For more grouting tips, click here.

 Line up the end of the first tile with one of the plumb lines and embed the tile in the mastic.
 Set the rest of the full tiles in the row, resting them on the ledger and separating them with spacers.
 Start the next row by aligning the end of a full tile with the second vertical line.
 Build a stair step, alternating the tile joints as shown.